Finding the perfect ergonomic keyboard for you

-I hated keyboards until I discovered ergonomic keyboards.
+I hated mechanical keyboards until I discovered ergonomic keyboards.

 My future was filled with countless hours of typing on poorly designed, regular keyboards.
 The light at the end of the tunnel: wristpain.
 Ergonomic keyboards, on the other hand, are designed to prevent pain.
 Unfortunately, the ergonomic keyboard rabbit hole is a daunting world for newcomers.